-The Bahamas are in the Atlantic Ocean, not the Caribbean, but for many of us Nassau is the first cruise port we ever visit.
+The Bahamas are in the Atlantic Ocean, not the Caribbean, but for many, Nassau is the first cruise port ever visited.
 And, the town is often included on eastern Caribbean cruises.

 04 of 09

 The island has several other activities other than shopping or sitting on the beach.
-The America's Cup yacht racing adventure is... exciting and memorable, and the snorkeling is also good at some of the beaches or on a catamaran shore excursion.
+Snorkeling is good at some of the beaches or while on a... catamaran shore excursion.
 An island tour of St. Maarten/St. Martin is also fun since the French and Dutch sides are so different.Continue to 5 of 9 below.

 05 of 09